chrisjmccormick/chrisjmccormick.github.io/_posts/2017-01-11-word2vec-tutorial-part-2-negative-sampling.markdown

 $$ P(w_i) = \frac{  {f(w_i)}^{3/4}  }{\sum_{j=0}^{n}\left(  {f(w_j)}^{3/4} \right) } $$

 The way this selection is implemented in the C code is interesting.
 They have a large array with 100M elements (which they refer to as the unigram table).
-They fill this table with the index of each word in the vocabulary multiple times, and the number of times a word's index appears in the table is given by \\( P(w_i) * table_size \\).
+They fill this table with the index of each word in the vocabulary multiple times, and the number of times a word's index appears in the table is given by \\( P(w_i) \\) * table_size.
 Then, to actually select a negative sample, you just generate a random integer between 0 and 100M, and use the word at that index in the table.
 Since the higher probability words occur more times in the table, you're more likely to pick those.

 [training_data]: {{ site.url }}/assets/word2vec/training_data.png